 Overall, restricting the differential analysis to enhancer annotated regions did not show a great increase in the number of significant differentially modified H3K27ac sites when compared to the genome-wide analysis in any of the four cell types.
 The results in this pilot cohort did not show relevant global epigenetic changes in H3K27ac sites between psoriasis patients and controls for these cell types and sample size.

-\subsubsection{Identifying global changes in immune cells chromatin accessibility between psoriasis patients and healthy controls}
+\subsection{Identifying global changes in immune cell chromatin accessibility between psoriasis patients and healthy controls}

 The cell type specific chromatin accessibility landscape is determined by the combination of histone modifications and DNA binding proteins (including TF and co-regulatory proteins) in a particular locus.
 The previous results showing only moderate changes in the H3K27ac landscape between patients and controls are not necessarily representative of the overall changes in the chromatin accessibility landscape in disease.
 In order to interrogate genome-wide changes in chromatin accessibility between patients and controls, ATAC-seq was performed in the same four cell types in eight patients and ten controls (Table \ref{tab:Psoriasis_controls_datasets_per_sample}) giving a total of 72 libraries.